Keenansanford/CarWashSimulation/README.md

 Bay,
 Keeps track of the one-car wash in terms of time till completion and queues the next one in line.

+LLQueue,
+The queue class I created in a previous assignment that implements KQueue.

+KQueue,
+The class provided by Kalamazoo College that I based the LLQueue class off.